 How does SriLankan Airlines’ environmental policy align with global sustainability goals?

 SriLankan Airlines’ environmental policy aligns with global sustainability goals by adopting sustainable practices, such as reducing carbon emissions, minimizing waste, and conserving natural resources.
-The airline has also committed to reducing its carbon footprint by implementing various initiatives, such as using energy-efficient aircraft and sustainable fuel programs.
+The airline has promised to lower its carbon footprint.
+It will do this by using energy-efficient planes and sustainable fuel programs.

 What measures are in place to reduce the carbon footprint of flights in Sri Lanka?

-SriLankan Airlines has implemented several measures to reduce the carbon footprint of flights in Sri Lanka, including using energy-efficient aircraft, optimizing flight routes, and reducing fuel consumption.
+SriLankan Airlines has taken steps to lower the carbon footprint of its flights.
+They use energy-efficient planes, optimize flight paths, and cut down on fuel use.
 The airline has also implemented sustainable fuel programs and committed to reducing carbon emissions by 50% by 2030.

 How is SriLankan Airlines contributing to the Sustainable Airlines Initiative?